Skip to content

 # curl -fsSL https://get.docker.com | bash && sudo usermod --append --groups docker $USER

-3. Logout and login to allow the usermod change to take effect.
+3. Log out and login to allow the usermod change to take effect.

 # [ubuntu@Ubuntu_VM:~]